Should I bring a computer to Calvin?

-Although Calvin does not require that students purchase a computer, having a personal computer is a great convenience.
-Computers and the Internet have become an important tool in our everyday lives, and this certainly holds true at Calvin College.
-Calvin students do have access to our computer labs and use of our state-of-the-art campus data network; however, many students enjoy the benefits of owning a computer.
+Although Calvin does not require that students purchase a computer, having a personal computer can be a great convenience.
+Technology has become an important tool in our everyday lives, and this holds true at Calvin College.
+As a Calvin student, you do have access to computer labs and the campus network if you prefer not to bring a computer.
+Many Calvin students do choose to purchase their own personal computer.

-No. Students can choose not to bring a personal computer to Calvin, opting instead to make use of the public computers available.
-There are computers available in each dorm, the library, and many public labs throughout the academic buildings.
-There are also InfoXpress stations for web access in many public areas.
+No. It is your choice to bring a personal computer to Calvin.
+If you choose not to bring your own computer, you may instead make use of the public computers available.
+There are computers available in each dorm, the library, and many labs throughout academic buildings.

 Can I bring a computer I already own?